 How Stripe can help

 Stripe Tax reduces the complexity of tax compliance so you can focus on growing your business.
-It automatically calculates and collects sales tax, VAT, and GST on both physical and digital products and services in all US states and more than 30 countries.
+It automatically calculates and collects sales tax, VAT, and goods and services tax (GST) on both physical and digital products and services in all US states and more than 30 countries.
 Stripe Tax is natively built into Stripe, so you can get started faster—no third-party integration or plug-ins are required.

 - Understand where to register and collect taxes: See where you need to collect taxes based on your Stripe transactions, and switch on tax collection in a new state or country in seconds.
 You can start collecting taxes by adding one line of code to your existing Stripe integration; or add tax collection to Stripe's no-code products, such as Invoicing, with the click of a button.